What is the Met?

 The Met Sacramento is one of the Sacramento City Unified School District's small, innovative public charter schools.
 We are located in the downtown grid at the corner of 8th and V streets across from Southside Park.
 Students at the Met work two days each week at internships in their interest areas.
 The Met is part of the Big Picture network (bigpicture.org).
 Because the school is small ( we average around 270 students) students at the Met are able to form close, meaningful relationships with both teachers and other students.

 Panther Pipeline is a dual-enrollment partnership program between the Met and Sacramento City College.
-Through this program students can not only earn college credits while enrolled in high school, but they also meet with a college counselor each semester to create an education plan that continues beyond high school.
-If students are deemed ready by Met staff, they may start the Panther Pipeline program as early as the second semester of their 9th grade year.
-There are currently six college courses offered on The Met campus each year, and students have access to courses on the main campus of the college as well.
+Through this program, students can not only earn college credits while enrolled in high school.
 All Panther Pipeline classes are tuition-free.
-This is an excellent opportunity for students to take the next step in their educational career.
+This is an excellent opportunity for students to take the next step in their educational careers.

 A key part of our student's school experience is to explore their interests on Tuesdays and Thursdays through shadow days at local organizations and businesses, in the hopes of securing an internship that falls under their interest area.